iKelvvv/MS5/README.md

 [Go to the top](#table-of-contents)

 ### Project Goals
 One of the main goals of the project is to create a simple and intuitive store where customers can purchase steaks and steak related items.
-Products will be presented in a elegant and easy view.
-All site users will be able to navigate around the website clearly.
+Products will be presented in an elegant and easy view.
+All site users will be able to navigate around the website.

 ### User Goals:
 First Time Visitor Goals